Categorized in:

 • Acts as a repository for funds collected via fundraising or donations from CU constituents

-• Are sometimes linked to CU speedtypes (outside Cvent) in order to distribute funds (for example, to scholarship payments)
+• Most are linked to CU speedtypes (outside Cvent) in order to distribute funds (for example, to scholarship payments).

-• Do not use a speedtype (these are for CU accounting only)
+• Do not use a speedtype in Cvent (these are for CU accounting only)

-• Do not use an account code (these are for CU accounting only)
+• Do not use an account code in Cvent (these are for CU accounting only)